Learn how to configure a connection to Cloudflare via SAML.

 WorkOS provides the ACS URL and the SP Entity ID.
 These are available in your Connection’s Settings in the Developer Dashboard.

 The SP Entity ID is a URI used to identify the issuer of a SAML request.
-In this case, the entity ID is used to communicate that WorkOS will be the party performing SAML requests to the Enterprise's Cloudflare instance.
+In this case, the entity ID is used to communicate that WorkOS will be the party performing SAML requests to the organization's Cloudflare instance.

 Cloudflare SAML is a unique integration in that it sits between WorkOS and the Identity Provider.
 This allows for additional rules to be configured, but also means there are two connections that need to be made.
 The first necessary connection is between Cloudflare and the IdP, and the second connection is between WorkOS and Cloudflare.